AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IValidator/README.md

 IValidator Interface
 ====================
-AutomationML 2.1 APIThis service interface is defined for the validation of an AML document.
+This service interface is defined for the validation of an AML document.
 Additionally the service can also be used to repair specific invalid properties in a document and to automatically updated references to objects if the source changes.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)